andaviaco/wine-quality-prediction-server/README.md

 ## About the project
 **Note**:
-Be aware was one-weekend project I built back in 2018.
+Be aware this was a one-weekend project I built back in 2018.

 The goal is to predict the sensorial quality of a wine base on its physicochemical qualities